Take it from me, that is the only thing that’s going to happen!

 She even called in the ghosts of Shakespeare, Edison, and Abraham Lincoln to side with her on this.

 Tell you what, you have to give it to its author and her team they devised a brilliant way to market the idea.
-She called it the secret of the universe, and assured millions around the globe its principles are based in quantum mechanics.[Since we’re at it, here’s an insightful, scientific, beginner’s level book on it: How To Teach Quantum Physics To Your Dog].
+She called it the secret of the universe, and assured millions around the globe its principles are based in quantum mechanics.[Since we’re at it, here’s an insightful, scientific, beginner’s level book on quantum physics: How To Teach Quantum Physics To Your Dog].

 Actually, the book took the scientific concept of Self-Fulfilling Prophecy (SFP) and created a marketing blitzkrieg out of it.

-The Scientific Fallacy of Law of Attraction
+The Scientific Fallacy of Law of Attraction (LoA)

 There was definitely something wrong there, as you might have guessed.
-What the book did was go to the masses with some shoddy anecdotal evidence that supported the core idea of SFP, while removing all its failings.
+What the book did was go to the masses with some shoddy anecdotal evidence that supported the core idea of self-fulfilling prophecy, while removing all its failings.
 It did not tell its believers there were some results that did not confirm the idea.

 It meticulously pushed under the carpet all the data percentages that didn’t fit the idea.
 They went to town claiming it worked like magic because famous people used it in their lives to rise to success and stardom, and the popular imagination fell for it hook, line, and sinker.